lewagon/dotfiles/01-Ruby/06-Parsing/README.md

 "Vintage Jeans.." added to your wishlist
 ```

+3. First start with basic feature (list/add/delete/mark) before working on the search engine
+4. Think about the best ruby structure to model your wishlist (a hash? an array of hashes?).
+Take user inputs into consideration (product name? product index?) to choose the most adapted stucture.

 Again here is a [possible solution](https://gist.github.com/Papillard/24aa78105a741f129e35) but be smart and don't look at it before having worked on the challenge!